InRule/HealthCare-Accelerator/ReadMe.md

 * A family needing additional verification; and
 * Housheholding calculations by relationship.

-## Important NOTE
+## NOTE
-Medicaid rules vary by state and this application is not considered to be completely comprehensive but serve as a model on how public service program eligibility determinations could be developed and architected.
-This application is intended to serve as a reference and an accelerator for project development.
+Medicaid rules vary by state and this rule application is not intended to cover every variance.
+This application is intended to serve as a reference and an accelerator for your project.